Accretion properties of X-ray AGN: Evidence for radiation-regulated obscuration with redshift-dependent host galaxy contribution: Results

 \subsection{Obscured fraction}

-Next, we explore the Compton-thin obscured AGN fraction as a function of the SAR.
+Next, we explore the CTN obscured AGN fraction as a function of the SAR.
 This is motivated by recent findings (\citetalias{Ricci_2017}, \citetalias{Ricci_2022}) suggesting that this parameter space provides a handle on AGN feedback mechanisms \citep{Alonso_Herrero_2021, Venanzi_2020}.

-Figure\,\ref{fig:f_obs_z_evolution} shows the dependence of the obscured Compton thin AGN fraction, $f_{\rm obs}$, with specific accretion rate for different redshift intervals up to $z=2$.
+Figure\,\ref{fig:f_obs_z_evolution} shows the dependence of the obscured CTN AGN fraction, $f_{\rm obs}$, with specific accretion rate for different redshift intervals up to $z=2$.
 We obtain $f_{\rm obs}$ by dividing the obscured AGN SARDs presented in Figure\,\ref{fig:sBHAR_z_evol} by the sum of both unobscured and obscured SARDs within each redshift bin.
 The general trend is that $f_{\rm obs}$ decreases with increasing SAR and this decline becomes steeper toward high $\lambda$ values.
 The turnover point, $\lambda_{\rm break}$, where the slope changes substantially, appears to evolve with redshift, moving progressively to higher SAR.

-At low redshift $z<0.5$, our constraints are in reasonable agreement with the results of [\citetalias{Ricci_2017, Ricci_2022,Ananna_2022b}] up to $\log \lambda \approx -1$.
+At low redshift $z<0.5$, our constraints are in reasonable agreement with the results of (\citetalias{Ricci_2017, Ricci_2022,Ananna_2022b}) up to $\log \lambda \approx -1$.
 These studies are based on the BASS sample of local AGN \citep{Koss_2017, Koss_2022b}.
 We find evidence for a significant change of slope at ${\rm log}\,\lambda \approx-2$, consistent with the findings of the studies above.
 However, the uncertainties in our measurements are important at both very low and high $\lambda$ values due to the limited volume of our sample at low redshift ($z<0.5$).